 Evaluating Your Eyes

 When you come in for your eye exam, your doctor will determine whether PRK is the right fit for you.
 To establish your candidacy, your eyes will first be dilated.
 Then your ability to focus light (refraction) is measured.
 It is also necessary for the shape and thickness of your cornea to be examined.
-With this information, your doctor can determine whether PRK can provide you with a successful outcome, or if a different solution such as LASIK or Visian ICL™ may be preferable.
+With this information, your doctor can determine whether PRK can provide you with a successful outcome, or if a different solution such as LASIK or EVO ICL™ may be preferable.

 Correcting Your Vision with PRK